nsw42/opm/README.md

 One or more packages may be specified as arguments to the `install` command.

 `add`, `i` and `inst` are all accepted as alternatives to `install`.
 (E.g. `opm i curl`).

+Variation between package managers:

+* Some package managers prompt for confirmation if the `-y` / `--yes` option is not passed to opm; others just go ahead and do the install.
+* Some package managers (e.g. pacman/ArchLinux) will update an already installed package, whereas others will simply report that it's already installed.

 ### Uninstalling packages